wntrblm/nox/docs/config.rst

     def pytest(session):
         session.run("pytest")

 Any of the version specifiers defined in `PEP 440`_ can be used.

-If you assign a string literal like in the example above, Nox is able to check the version without importing the Noxfile.
+**Important**: Version requirements *must* be specified as a string literal, using a simple assignment to ``nox.needs_version`` at the module level.
+This allows Nox to check the version without importing the Noxfile.

 .. _PEP 440: https://www.python.org/dev/peps/pep-0440/